Richard Long (actor)

-Richard McCord Long (December 17, 1927 – December 21, 1974) was an American actor best known for his leading roles in three ABC television series, The Big Valley, Nanny and the Professor, and Bourbon Street Beat.
+Richard McCord Long (December 17, 1927 – December 21, 1974), also known as Dick Long, was an American actor best known for his leading roles in three ABC television series, The Big Valley, Nanny and the Professor, and Bourbon Street Beat.
 He was also a series regular on ABC's 77 Sunset Strip during the 1961–1962 season.

 Career

 Early films: International Pictures

 In 1946, Long was cast in his first film, Tomorrow Is Forever, as Drew, the son of the characters played by Claudette Colbert and Orson Welles.
 The role had been unfilled for months, and producers selected Long, who most closely matched the credentials required.
 It was made by International Pictures, which put him under contract.

 Long impressed Welles, who cast the actor in The Stranger (1946), from International, as the younger brother of Loretta Young's character.

 International was going to lend Long to 20th Century Fox to make Margie (1946), but then they changed their minds and put him in The Dark Mirror (1946) starring Olivia de Havilland and Thomas Mitchell and directed by Robert Siodmak.